erenlee138/Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the install-elk.yml file to /etc/ansible/.
+- Copy the `install-elk.yml` file to `/etc/ansible/`.
 - Update the hosts file to include the IP addresses of machines you wish to run the playbook on.
-Separate them in groups, labeling the Filebeat machines group "webservers" and the ELK server "elkservers"
+Separate them in groups, labeling the Filebeat machines group `[webservers]` and the ELK server `[elkservers]`.

 ```[webservers]
 ## alpha.example.org